Francis Stuart: Post World War II

 In 1945 Stuart decided to return to Ireland with a former student, Gertrude Meissner; they were unable to do so and were arrested and detained by Allied troops.
 After they were released, Stuart and Meissner lived in Germany and then France and England.
 They married in 1954 after Iseult's death and in 1958 they returned to settle in Ireland.
-In 1971 Stuart published his best known work, Black List Section H, an autobiographical fiction documenting his life and distinguished by a queasy sensitivity to moral complexity and moral ambiguity.
+In 1971 Stuart published his best-known work, Black List Section H, an autobiographical fiction documenting his life and distinguished by a queasy sensitivity to moral complexity and moral ambiguity.

 In 1991 he made an extended appearance on British television: on 16 March he took part in an After Dark discussion called The Luck of The Irish? alongside J. P. Donleavy, David Norris, Emily O'Reilly, Paul Hill and others.

 In 1996 Stuart was elected a Saoi of Aosdána.
-This is a high honour in the Irish art world and the influential Irish language poet Máire Mhac an tSaoi objected strongly, referring to Stuart's actions during the war and claiming that he held anti-Semitic opinions.
-When it was put to a vote, she was the only person to vote for the motion (there were 70 against, with 14 abstentions).
+This is a great honour in the Irish artistic and literary world and a highly influential Modern literature in Irish, the poet Máire Mhac an tSaoi, objected vehemently.
+Mhac an tSaoi referred to Stuart's actions during the Holocaust and accused him of being an anti-Semite.
+When it was put to a vote, Mhac an tSaoi was the only person to vote for the motion (there were 70 against, with 14 abstentions).
 She resigned from Aosdána in protest, sacrificing a government stipend by doing so.
 While the Aosdána affair was ongoing, Irish Times columnist Kevin Myers attacked Stuart as a Nazi sympathiser; Stuart sued for libel and the case was settled out of court.
 The statement from the Irish Times read out in the High Court accepted "that Mr Stuart never expressed anti-Semitism in his writings or otherwise".

 For some years before his death he lived in County Clare with his partner Fionuala and in County Wicklow with his son Ian and daughter-in-law Anna in a house outside Laragh village.
 Stuart died of natural causes on 2 February 2000 at the age of 97 in County Clare.